 The meeting will be held in accordance with the FIM Sporting Code, the CCR rules and these Supplementary Regulations.
+The Organiser also commits to respect as much as possible the "Green

 The Organiser also commits to respect as much as possible the "Green line" charter of good practice.